The quality of our lives is directly related to the quality of our relationships. The better our relationships, the better our lives will be.

 The people we have in our lives affect us in many ways, therefore it’s important we take steps to make sure we are spending time with the right people.

-Many years ago, when I started my personal development journey, I started meeting people very different from who I was at that time.
+Many years ago, when I started my personal development journey, I met people very different from who I was.
 The way they spoke, the things they were interested in and the people they spent time with were different to who I was spending time with.

 At the time I was still in my twenties and my interest was mainly in sports and improving my career prospects.
-As I started learning more about myself, my interest in many sports started to fade and I also discovered the career I had chosen at that time was not the right one for me.
+As I learned more about myself, my interest in many sports faded and I also discovered the career I had chosen was not the right one for me.

-Over the next few years, the people I previously spent time with slowly started falling away to the point where they were no longer a part of my life.
-It’s not that they were bad people or were a bad influence on me, it’s that I started spending more time with my peers, who were on a similar personal development journey.
+Over the next few years, the people I previously spent time with slowly fell away to the point where they were no longer a part of my life.
+It’s not that they were bad people or were a bad influence on me, it’s that I spent more time with my peers, who were on a similar personal development journey.

-By making the decision to invest in my personal development, I have been able to form connections with new people locally and overseas, which has helped me reach more people with my work.
+By deciding to invest in my personal development, I have been able to form connections with new people locally and overseas, which has helped me reach more people with my work.

 7 Signs You Need New People or Friends in Life

 - You have different values or goals in life.
-We tend to be attracted to people who are just like us, which means they may have similar ambitions and aspirations in life.
-Whenever we’re around people who have different motivators in life, it’s hard to find commonality and conversations with them tend to be surface-level conversations.
+We are attracted to people just like us, which means they may have similar ambitions and aspirations in life.
+Whenever we’re around people who have different motivators in life, it’s hard to find commonality and conversations with them are surface-level conversations.

 - You keep getting drawn into other people’s dramas.
 If we’re around people who like to gossip, whine, blame and complain, that can be emotionally draining and demotivating.
 We’re better off limiting our time with them and spending more time with people who are more uplifting and optimistic.